Pettersson-dev/Pettersson-dev.github.io/_drafts/2022-11-29-integration-strategy.md

 Data consistency could be an issue.

 # Information hub based integration
-Information hub integration is based or rather information is the most important thing in the organisation.
+With the information hub the integration changes focus from system to information.
+The hub acts as master for the data and all information flows as rivers to the data lake.
+The raw data is enriched and processed making it available for consumption.

 ## Principles
+- All information is processed in the information hub
+- The information hub contains masterdata
+- Data is ingested from system of records to the information hub

 ## Rationale
 When the domain is information and report driven and the system of records don't have the abillity to integrate.